arangodb/arangodb/Documentation/Books/Cookbook/AQL/MigratingGraphFunctionsTo3.md

 ### Modify the application code

 Next we have to go through our application code and replace all calls to `GRAPH_*` by `arangodb::GRAPH_*`.
-Now run a testrun of our application and check if it worked.
+Perform a test run of the application and check if it worked.
 If it worked we are ready to go.

 ### Important Information